PSU-Research-Computing/psurc-docs/getting-started.rst

   hardstatus alwayslastline
   hardstatus string '%{= kG}[ %{G}%H %{g}][%= %{= kw}%?%-Lw%?%{r}(%{W}%n* %f%t%?(%u)%?%{r})%{w}%?%+Lw%?%?%= %{g}][%{B} %d/%m %{W}%c %{g}]'

 This changes some subtle behavior and turns on a status bar making screen a little bit easier to wrap your head around.
-It also turns off the anoying startup message.
+It also turns off the annoying startup message.

 Using Screen
 ````````````